Take a fresh look at your lifestyle.

-Lolark Kund, a rectangular water tank of 15m in height, is one of the oldest sacred places in Varanasi.
-This structure might date back to around 1000 AD.
+Lolark Kund is a rectangular water tank of 15m in height and is one of the oldest sacred places in Varanasi.
+The Lorlark is an ancient site and as per some texts it dates back to around 1000 AD.
 The word ‘Lolark’ means ‘trembling sun’.
 The kund displays a wavering image of Sun God, Suryadev, in the water of the tank.

 Stairs leading to the Kund (Picture by Unnati Sharma)